advancedroboticsaws/angel/README.md

 	rostopic list
 	```
 	Make sure /andbot/cmd_vel is on the list.
 4. Bring up your cell phone.
-Open teleop app and type `http://192.168.25.110:11311` to access to angel.
+Open teleop app and type `http://[Odroid IP]:11311` to access to angel.
 6. Put angel in a open area with large spaces and begin the following test
 	Tap on the screen and:
 	* Forward direction: Drive angel to move forward 2 meters.
 	* Backward dirction: Drive angel to move backward back to origin.
 	* Rotation (left): Drive angel to rotate 3 rounds in the counter-clockwise direction.
-	* Rotation (right): Drive angel to rotate 3 rounds in teh clockwise direction.
+	* Rotation (right): Drive angel to rotate 3 rounds in the clockwise direction.
 7. Check if there is a map shows up.
+This is to make sure the laser scanner works.
+	If the expected map does not show up, laser scanner might be broken.

-8. If you have finished all the steps, close you app on the phone and type `ctrl + c` on all the termianl you opened to exit.
+8. If you have finished all the steps, close you app on the phone and type `ctrl + c` on all the terminal you opened to exit.

 ### Auto docking